sh3ryl/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7-creates a file name with text in it
 8-writes into the file the result of a command 9-duplicates the last line of the file
+10-deletes all the regular files with a .js extension 11-counts the number of directories and sub-directories in the current directory